-Climate change, nature, and human wellbeing are inextricably linked.
-If parliamentary candidates do not act urgently on the climate emergency (by putting it front and centre of their election promises), then the cost to current and future generations in terms of lives lost, livelihoods damaged, and economic harm will be severe.
+If political parties do not act urgently on the climate emergency, then the cost to current and future generations in terms of lives lost, livelihoods damaged, and economic harm will be severe.

-Right now, Climate Action groups across the country are lobbying their local representatives to put the climate crisis at the heart of the 2019 General Election.
+Right now, Climate Action groups across the country are lobbying their local representatives to put the climate emergency at the heart of political decisions.

-From organising climate-focused hustings to meeting prospective parliamentary candidates, Climate Action groups are using people power to get their voices heard.
+From organising climate-focused hustings to meeting local decision makers, Climate Action groups are using people power to get their voices heard.